HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-21-continuous-releases.md

 In the past, Hypothesis was released manually.
 Somebody had to write a changelog, tag a new release on GitHub, and run some manual pip commands to publish a new version to PyPI -- and only David had the credentials for the latter.

-This meant that releases were somewhat infrequent, and features spent a long time in master before they were available to `pip install`.
+This meant that releases were infrequent, and features spent a long time in master before they were available to `pip install`.
 The pace of development picked up in 2017 -- partly as new maintainers arrived, and partly groundwork for [David's upcoming (now started) PhD][phd] -- and we wanted to be able to release more frequently.
 We decided to automate the entire release process.

-Now, when you create a pull request that changes the Hypothesis code -- anything that gets installed by pip, not the tests or docs -- you have to include a `RELEASE.rst` file, which describes your change.
+Now, when you create a pull request that changes the Hypothesis code -- anything that gets installed by pip -- you have to include a `RELEASE.rst` file which describes your change.
 Here's an example from [a recent pull request][recent]:

     RELEASE_TYPE: patch